Robert Broke: Landowner

 Broke's family had been decidedly minor landowners in and around Claverley.
 However, his career gave him the contacts and wealth to expand his holdings greatly.
-He was able to purchase land and rights expropriated through the Dissolution of the Monasteries in the reign of Henry VIII and the abolition of chantries and colleges in the reiign of Edward VI.
+He was able to purchase land and rights expropriated through the dissolution of the monasteries in the reign of Henry VIII and the abolition of chantries and colleges in the reiign of Edward VI.

 Most important for Broke's family was the acquisition of the manor of Madeley, Shropshire, which had been the closest demesne estate of Wenlock Priory.
 After passing back to the Crown in 1540 on the dissolution of the priory, it was purchased by Broke in 1544 and held as half a knight's fee.
-For two centuries Madeley was to be the seat of the Brooke family, famous or notorious for their royalist plotting during the Civil War and Commonwealth.
+For two centuries Madeley was to be the seat of the Brooke family, famous or notorious for their royalist plotting during the English Civil War and Commonwealth.
 In the same year, Broke also bought the advowson of the parish church. and in 1549 the property of St Mary's guild, a lay fraternity that had tended the Lady chapel.
 He even purchased the pension that the rector of Badger, Shropshire had paid to Wenlock Madeley's mineral wealth was already partly apparent: there had been coal mining since the 14th century and there was already an iron ore working rented out when Broke bought the manor.
 It was to prove one of the focal points of England's Industrial Revolution.

 In 1548 Broke bought the manor of Lapley from Sir Richard Manners.
 Formerly the demesne estate of Lapley Priory, this had been granted by Henry V to the College of St Bartholomew, Tong, Shropshire, which was the shrine church of the Vernon family of Haddon Hall.
 Manners acquired it at the abolition of colleges and chantries and was now in a position to sell this former church property for ready cash.
 Broke settled Lapley on his second wife, Dorothy Gatacre, at their marriage and she obtained it on his death.

 Broke's family resided generally in Shropshire.
 He visited Shropshire periodically to meet family and friends, but most of the time lived in one of his London houses, at Carter Lane or in Putney.